I am the original owner of an 03 CL Type S with a manual 6spd.

 I have had my CL type S for 4 years.
 Not a problem at all yet.
 I have put 100,00 miles on it and only changed the oil.
 Learn how to drive.
 Also, don't buy an automatic!

-First I would like to thank CarSurvey.Org for allowing me to post a comment without the register headache of other sites.
+First I would like to thank CarSurvey.org for allowing me to post a comment without the register headache of other sites.

-I have had my 2003 CL-S/AT for a little over 3 years now, it had 25000 miles on it and I knew of the recall on the tranny.
+I have had my 2003 CL-S/AT for a little over 3 years now, it had 25000 miles on it, and I knew of the recall on the tranny.
 I called the dealer before purchasing to verify the needed fix had already been done.
 Other than wishing I would have looked longer for a 6MT, I would have to say that the transmission has given me zero problems.
-I shifts smoothly, no slipping and simply just performs flawlessly.
-Though I will admit I only have 55,000 miles on it now, and to lack of control with the sport shifting is annoying... but like I said... should have bought the 6MT.
+I shifts smoothly, no slipping, and simply just performs flawlessly.
+Though I will admit I only have 55,000 miles on it now, and the lack of control with the sport shifting is annoying... but like I said... should have bought the 6MT.
 Can't buy an auto trans for being an auto trans, then get upset that it is an auto trans.

-With that said I will have to say that I do feel the pain of the head lights.
+With that said, I will have to say that I do feel the pain of the head lights.
 Both head lights have failed a year apart from each other at $550 a piece to fix.
 This is a joke.
 But then I guess that is what what happens when you buy a luxury car.
 The car was more, so why wouldn't the repair parts be?
 And if you can afford the car to begin with, then you should be able to afford higher repair cost.
 You should know going into it that you aren't buying the cheapest car for the money.
 Luxury doesn't equal quality or reliability.
 European cars are some of the most unreliable cars out there, but also known as some of the most luxurious.
 Don't want to get started on BMW, SAAB and Land Rover.

 Also thanks to the person who commented on the back light of the clock going out 3 times.
 I had noticed mine wasn't back lit, but then couldn't remember if it ever had been.
 Now I know... though I don't think it is worth $100 for me to get it repaired.